 On March 11, 2019, the Delaware County District Attorney's Office ("DA") announced that the DA and the Pennsylvania Attorney General's Office, at the request of the DA, are conducting an investigation of alleged criminal misconduct involving the construction and related activities of the Mariner East pipelines in Delaware County.
-The Partnership has not been appraised of the specific conduct under investigation.
-While the Partnership will cooperate with the investigation, it intends to vigorously defend itself.
+On March 16, 2020, the Pennsylvania Attorney General Office served a Statewide Investigating Grand Jury subpoena for documents relating to inadvertent returns and water supplies related to the Mariner East pipelines.
+While the Partnership will cooperate with the subpoena, it intends to vigorously defend itself.